What now with this lethal North Korean mess?

 While saying he much prefers a diplomatic solution, the American commander-in-chief has stressed an end to a quarter-century’s worth of ineffective “strategic patience,” meaning U.S. administrations have finally run out of street to kick the North Korean can down.

-Malcolm is an author and veteran national and foreign correspondent covering politics since the 1960s.
-Follow him @AHMalcolm.
+Andrew Malcolm is an author and veteran national and foreign correspondent covering politics since the 1960s.
+Follow him on Twitter @AHMalcolm.

 Comments